samrocketman/servicenow-servicecatalog-exporter/README.md

 > TODO: create an importer.
 So the export can be transferred to another
 > ServiceNow instance.

+# What is exported?

+In addition to catalog items, the following records related to the exported catalog item is also exported:

+- Variables (including question choices)
+- Variable sets (including associated variables, client scripts, and UI policies)
+- Client scripts
+- UI policies
+- Additional categories
+- Approved by user and group
+- Available for/Not Available for lists
+- Order guide rule base

 # Prerequisites

 - Python 2.7